Back to All Programs

 • Category 4: larger than 1 MW, but no larger than 15 MW

 Generally speaking, Wisconsin's interconnection requirements become more stringent as the system size increases.
 The rules apply to all public utilities.
-The 20-kW dividing line between Category 1 and Category 2 installations corresponds to the maximum individual system capacity allowed under the state's net-metering rules.
+The 20-kW dividing line between Category 1 and Category 2 installations corresponds to the maximum individual system capacity allowed under the state's net metering rules.
 Systems that qualify for net metering are not considered commercial ventures that require commercial liability insurance.

 Minimum liability insurance of at least $300,000 per occurrence is required for systems 20 kW and smaller (Category 1) with higher amounts for larger systems based on the category of review under which they fall.
 However, the law also permits applicants to prove financial responsibility using a negotiated agreement with the utility in lieu of the insurance requirements.
 Additionally, Category 2-4 facilities must name the utility as an additional insured party in the insurance policy.